-- The math tests sometimes fail.
-Certain optimization settings are known to be a factor here. - If you have mounted the CLFS partition with the noatime option, the atime test will fail.
+- The math tests, at least on i686, fail in the test-double and test-idouble tests with gcc-4.8.1.
+These two failures in the math tests appear to be harmless.
+The math tests may also fail on systems where the CPU is not a relatively new genuine Intel or authentic AMD.
+Certain optimization settings are also known to be a factor here. - If you have mounted the CLFS partition with the noatime option, the atime test will fail.
 As mentioned in Section 2.4, "Mounting the New Partition", do not use the noatime option while building CLFS. - When running on older and slower hardware, some tests can fail because of test timeouts being exceeded.